BUGSENG/That_is_C/README.md

               paper starts with an exercise that admits a solution.
-The existence of this solution will hopefully convince anyone that, in general, unless the toolchain and the build procedure arepub fully known, no meaning can be assigned to any nontrivial piece of C code."
+The existence of this solution will hopefully convince anyone that, in general, unless the toolchain and the build procedure are fully known, no meaning can be assigned to any nontrivial piece of C code."
 }
 ```